BoredManCodes/Janet/README.md

 - `Hide_Results` - Hide the results of the poll until it has closed
 - `Open_Poll` - Allow people to add their own options to the poll
 - `Thread` - Create a thread for this poll
-- `inline` - Should the options be displayed in line (side-by-side)
+- `Inline` - Should the options be displayed in line (side-by-side)

 ## Need a poll fast?
 Use `poll_prefab`.
 These commands create a poll with pre-set options for you.